robinhood/faust/docs/userguide/application.rst

 .. seealso::

-    The :ref:`guide-channels` section in the user guide for more information about topics and channels.
+    - The :ref:`guide-channels` guide -- for more about topics and channels.

-    For more information about models and serialization go to the :ref:`guide-models` guide.
+    - The :ref:`guide-models` guide -- for more about models and serialization.

 ``app.Table()`` -- Define a new table
 -------------------------------------